 Honolulu, HI 96822

-This past March, Hawai‘inuiākea hosted a team of indigenous scholars and administers to conduct the first comprehensive review of our indigenous college.
+In March 2013, Hawai‘inuiākea hosted a team of indigenous scholars and administers to conduct the first comprehensive review of our indigenous college.
 Our task was to share the story of who we are and the workwe do to ground, empower, and engage students and communities in all forms of Hawaiian knowledge.
 The team consisted of Dr. Ray Barnhardt, Dr. Wayne Stein, Dr. Henrietta Mann, Dr. Jon Matsuoka, Te Pouhere Bentham Ohia, and specialist Kate Cherrington.

 The site team began their journey exploring the richness of the muliwai of Waikīkī, to the Luahine rain of Mānoa, and finally to the stairs of Kamakakūokalani.
 The team spent three days closely examining every aspect of all of our programs, visiting classes, speaking with professors, instructors, staff, and students.
 They learned about the waiwai we foster each and every day to deeply impact and inspire the lives of our students.
 They saw the brilliance, genius, and grace that exist in our faculty, students, and staff across all of our programs.